wwkimball/wwkimball-dovecot/README.md

 ## Description

 This module was written from scratch, specifically for Puppet 5 and Hiera 5 to fully manage dovecot; nothing more and nothing less.
-No assumptions are made as to what you intend to do with dovecot other than install or uninstall it and its plugins, configure it or delete its configuration files, and start/stop/enable/disable/ignore its service.
+No assumptions are made as to what you intend to do with dovecot other than install or uninstall it and its plugins, configure it or delete its configuration files, and -- when not ignoring it -- keep its service running or not running.

 Here, "fully manage" means this Puppet module: